ziqni-tech/ziqni-admin-sdks/java/docs/InstantWinsApi.md

 Delete instant-wins by query

-Delete Products from Ziqni database by unique Instant win ID&#39;s or any other POST body parameters using the POST method
+Delete Instant wins from Ziqni database by unique Instant win ID&#39;s or any other POST body parameters using the POST method

 ### Example